resir014/resir014.xyz/_posts/article/2021-05-26-the-story-of-tmviz.md

 What's next for TMViz, then?
 The next item on the list would be keyboard support.
 This would be a technical feat in of itself, but I understand there's a lot of demand for this.
 So I'll be sure to make that a reality.

 Until then, I can assure everyone that I will keep maintaining TMViz as long as I remain in the Trackmania scene.
 I am also open for any questions regarding the technical side of the overlay, or just to ask for technical support.
 You can mention me on [Twitter](https://twitter.com/resir014), or you can head over to the `#tmviz-support` channel on my [Discord server](https://discord.gg/ws3P4wf).

+For those interested, the code for TMViz is also open source and is [available on GitHub](https://github.com/resir014/TMViz).
+If you would like to report a bug or help work on pull requests, any contribution is very much appreciated!